berucha-lilly/CodeForAccessHackathon/README.md

 ### **4. View Your Live Deployment Link**

 - AWS Amplify will automatically generate a live deployment link for your branch once it's pushed to GitHub.
-You will receive your unique URL from the event coordinator shortly after pushing your branch.
+Your unique URL will be added to the Deployment Links section of this README shortly after pushing your branch.
 - Use this link to view your work live and prepare for your demonstration.

-## **TODO Checklist**
+## **TODO/Bug Checklist**

-Below is a checklist of all the files containing `TODOs` that you need to address during the hackathon.
-Use this list to ensure you complete all required tasks:

-- **/color-contrast-enhancer/ContrastToggle.js**
+Use this checklist to ensure you address all required tasks and fix all intentional bugs in your chosen challenge.

+### Color Contrast Enhancer Challenge

+#### ContrastToggle.js
+- [ ] Bug 1: Fix the color values to meet WCAG 2.1 AA standards for high contrast.
+- [ ] Bug 2: Correct the `aria-pressed` attribute to accurately reflect the button state.
+- [ ] Bug 3: Add an appropriate `aria-label` to the button for better accessibility.
-  - [ ] Implement the high-contrast mode toggling logic.
+- [ ] TODO: Implement the high-contrast mode toggling logic.
-  - [ ] Ensure button accessibility with ARIA attributes.
+- [ ] TODO: Ensure button accessibility with proper ARIA attributes.
-  - [ ] Test with a screen reader for accessibility compliance.
+- [ ] TODO: Test with a screen reader for accessibility compliance.

-- **/accessible-form-validation/FormValidation.js**
+#### ContrastToggle.css
+- [ ] TODO: Style the button and text for both normal and high-contrast modes.
+- [ ] TODO: Ensure sufficient color contrast in both modes.
+- [ ] TODO: Implement distinct visual indicators for the current mode.

+### Accessible Form Validation Challenge

+#### FormValidation.js
+- [ ] Bug 1: Fix the validation logic to correctly handle empty inputs.
+- [ ] Bug 2: Correct the positioning of the success alert to only trigger on valid submission.
+- [ ] Bug 3: Ensure error message has correct ARIA attributes for screen readers.
+- [ ] TODO: Implement real-time validation in the `handleChange` function.
-  - [ ] Add screen-reader-friendly error messaging using ARIA attributes.
+- [ ] TODO: Add screen-reader-friendly error messaging using appropriate ARIA attributes.
+- [ ] TODO: Test the form for keyboard accessibility and screen reader support.

+#### FormValidation.css
-  - [ ] Style error messages to be visually distinct without relying solely on color.
+- [ ] TODO: Style error messages to be visually distinct without relying solely on color.
+- [ ] TODO: Ensure form elements have clear focus states.
+- [ ] TODO: Implement styles for both error and success states.

+### Keyboard-Friendly Navigation Challenge

+#### KeyboardNav.js
+- [ ] Bug 1: Correct the logic for moving down the menu using the down arrow key.
+- [ ] Bug 2: Implement the missing logic for moving up the menu using the up arrow key.
+- [ ] Bug 3: Fix the alert implementation for selected items.
-  - [ ] Test the form for keyboard accessibility and screen reader support.
+- [ ] Bug 4: Correct the `tabIndex` implementation for proper keyboard navigation.

-- **/keyboard-friendly-navigation/KeyboardNav.js**
-  - [ ] Implement keyboard event handlers to support navigation with Enter and Arrow keys.
+- [ ] TODO: Implement keyboard event handlers to support navigation with Enter and Arrow keys.
+- [ ] TODO: Ensure full keyboard functionality of the navigation menu.
+- [ ] TODO: Implement proper focus management when using arrow keys.

+#### KeyboardNav.css
+- [ ] Bug 5: Implement missing focus styles for keyboard navigation.
+- [ ] Bug 6: Ensure sufficient color contrast for focused and selected items.
+- [ ] Bug 7: Add distinct styles for keyboard focus vs. mouse hover.
-  - [ ] Style focus states for all navigable elements to make them visible.
+- [ ] TODO: Style focus states for all navigable elements to make them visible.
-  - [ ] Ensure full keyboard functionality of the navigation menu.
+- [ ] TODO: Implement styles that clearly indicate the current selection in the menu.

-- **/css/index.css**
+### General Tasks for All Challenges

-  - [ ] Add styles for high-contrast mode to improve readability.
+- [ ] Test your implementation using keyboard-only navigation.
+- [ ] Verify that all interactive elements are reachable and operable without a mouse.
+- [ ] Check color contrast ratios using tools like WebAIM's Contrast Checker.
+- [ ] Test with screen readers to ensure all content and state changes are announced properly.
+- [ ] Ensure that the focus order is logical and follows the visual layout of the component.
-  - [ ] Style error messages for forms to be accessible and screen reader-friendly.
+- [ ] Verify that error messages and important state changes are communicated to assistive technologies.

 ## **Resources**